 Indeed, Ken Tankersley, professor of Anthropology at the University of Cincinnati, studied diamonds recovered in Ohio and Indiana and his analyses conclusively show that these originated from the diamond fields region of Canada.
 At first, however, Tankersley was sceptical of West’s catastrophic approach, himself preferring the likelihood that glaciers had brought down these diamonds – as well as gold and silver – from the Great Lakes.
 He then quickly changed his mind, when he realised that this conclusion was inconsistent with the evidence.
 For these diamonds to be located so far south requires a truly cataclysmic event.
 Like, as West argues, a comet impact.
 West believes that the object that exploded over Canada was a three-mile wide comet, creating an explosion that West compares to being 10,000 Tunguska explosions going off at once.
 With such a powerful explosion over an area where the soil contained diamonds, gold and silver, it is assumed that the blast threw these metals and diamonds into the sky, whereby some of them fell down further south, in Indiana and Ohio.
 He believes such a shower might have continued for several months after the initial strike.
 “Some of them you couldn’t see, and animals would’ve been breathing them in,” West states.
 “But other ones would clearly have been visible.
 They might’ve even hurt if they hit you.”
 The larger diamonds were visible to the naked eye and dropped like hail stones within seconds of the blasts.

 For West, it is clear what caused the mass extinction of the woolly mammoth: the heat from the blast set the air on fire.
 North America’s grassland, the furs of animals, the hair and clothing of humans – everything was set ablaze, and would soon die.
-But it were not merely mammoths that died.
+But it was not merely mammoths that died.
 Another casualty of this tremendous explosion was man itself: the Clovis culture, a Stone Age culture that had only relatively recently arrived on the American content, ceased to exist as a consequence of this explosion too.
 How global this catastrophe was, remains unknown.
-Going back to the Middle East, it is a fact that, even though there is no evidence of an Atlantis or a 12,000 year old Sphinx, it is a fact that ca. 10,000 BC, there were the first signs of civilisations, especially on the eastern shores of the Mediterranean Sea.
+Going back to the Middle East, it is a fact that, even though there is no evidence of an Atlantis or a 12,000-year-old Sphinx, it is a fact that ca. 10,000 BC, there were the first signs of civilisations, especially on the eastern shores of the Mediterranean Sea.

 It is the timeframe when Jericho was founded, as well as the first building phase of the temple complex at Göbekli Tepe.
-Elsewhere, there is evidence of harvesting, as well as the cultivation of figs in the Jordan River valley: in short, the earliest signs of that great new human adventure that would become civilisation.
+Elsewhere, there is evidence of harvesting, as well as the cultivation of figs in the Jordan River valley: in short, the earliest signs of that great new human adventure that would become a civilisation.
 Many scientists consider these sites to be the cradles of civilisation, but one can only wonder whether they were merely the remnants – refugees – of a catastrophe.
-Veritable descendents of Noah that might have survived a Deluge?
+Veritable descendants of Noah that might have survived a Deluge?